 Elizabeth Morgan House

 In 2016 we teamed up with The Fabric Store and Vision Sisters — a partnership between World Vision Australia and the Birthing Kit Foundation Australia.
-We raised $5000 which equated to over 1000 clean birthing kits and training to community health workers in Uganda.
+We raised funds to provide over 1000 clean birthing kits and training to community health workers in Uganda.

 Without these resources, women are often forced to give birth in unsanitary conditions that can lead to life-threatening infections.
 In Uganda, almost half of all pregnant women give birth without access to sterile equipment or a skilled health worker.